 COMM 242 Nonverbal Communication 3 s.h.
 Explores theories of and approaches to the study of nonverbal communication.
 Included are the history of nonverbal study, observational techniques, the study of kinesics, proxemics, haptics, paralanguage, object language, and chronemics.
 (LA) Prerequisite: 100-level COMM course.

-COMM 243 Applied Interpersonal Communication 3 s.h.
+COMM 243 Interpersonal Communication 3 s.h.
 Explores theory and practice of communication situations involving two people in face-to-face interaction.
 Studies informal communications that occur in friendships, families, and professional relationships.
 Explores goals, roles, strategies, messages, power conflict, and response styles as they apply to successful spoken and unspoken dialogue.
+Offered Fall and Spring.
 (LA) Prerequisite: SoS or 3 s.h.
 COMM.

 COMM 244 Conflict Management 3 s.h.